Bloating is when your belly feels swollen after eating (

 However, increasing fiber needs to be done with caution for people who have gas and/or bloating, because fiber can often make things worse.

-Bottom Line: Constipation can exacerbate bloating symptoms.
-Increased magnesium intake and physical activity can be effective against constipation.
+Constipation can exacerbate bloating symptoms.
+Increased water intake and physical activity can be effective against constipation.

 Gas produced by the bacteria in the intestine is a major contributor to bloating.